Billy Mays: Television pitching

-At a Pittsburgh, Pennsylvania home show in 1993, Mays struck up a friendship with rival salesman Max Appel, founder of Orange Glo International, a Denver-based manufacturer of cleaning products.
+At a Pittsburgh, Pennsylvania, home show in 1993, Mays struck up a friendship with rival salesman Max Appel, founder of Orange Glo International, a Denver-based manufacturer of cleaning products.
 He was then hired by the company to promote their line of cleaners, OxiClean, Orange Clean, Orange Glo, and Kaboom, on the Home Shopping Network in St. Petersburg, Florida.
 That same year he also befriended another future pitchman, Anthony Sullivan.
 Customer response to Mays's sales pitches was enthusiastic, and sales sharply increased after his first day, although some reviews were poor.
 He was very well known for shouting during infomercials.
 For example, The Washington Post staff writer Frank Ahrens called him and other similar television salesmen "a full-volume pitchman, amped up like a candidate for a tranquilizer-gun takedown".

 In October 2000, Mays shot an infomercial for the then-three-year-old OxiClean corporation.
 He became a staple of the brand and the wider company, Orange Glo.
 Later on he appeared in Kaboom infomercials.

 Mays was the CEO and founder of Mays Promotions, Inc., based at his home in Odessa, Florida.
 His services as a pitchman became highly sought-after, and he appeared in commercials for many diverse "As Seen On TV" products such as Mighty Putty.
 Mays claimed to be an avid user of the products he promoted.

 In December 2008, Mays began appearing in ads for ESPN's online service, ESPN360.
 These ads were a slight departure for Mays as they were designed to be parodies of his and other infomercial clichés.
 He also made a live appearance during the 2008 Champs Sports Bowl promoting ESPN's and ABC's January 1, 2009, bowl games.
 Prior to his death, Mays had signed a deal with Taco Bell to film infomercial-style commercials for the chain.
 Shooting was scheduled to begin in August 2009.

 On March 26, 2009, Mays appeared on The Tonight Show with Jay Leno.

 On April 15, 2009, the Discovery Channel began airing PitchMen, a documentary series that featured Mays and Anthony Sullivan in their jobs in direct-response marketing.
-After Mays' death, Discovery Channel aired a special Billy Mays tribute special, Pitchman: A Tribute to Billy Mays.
+After Mays's death, Discovery Channel aired a special Billy Mays tribute special, Pitchman: A Tribute to Billy Mays.

 He and Sullivan also appeared on The Tonight Show with Conan O'Brien on June 23, 2009, five days before his death.

 Personal life

-Mays' first marriage was to Dolores "Dee Dee" Mays, which ended in divorce.
+Mays's first marriage was to Dolores "Dee Dee" Mays, which ended in divorce.
 He had a son with Dolores named Billy Mays III (born August 12, 1986) who worked as a production assistant alongside his father on the PitchMen television show.
 Mays had a daughter, Elizabeth, with his second wife, Deborah Mays.
 His daughter was three years old at the time of his death.

 In an interview during the 2008 presidential election, Mays said he was a Republican.
 He was also a Catholic.